mindsdb/mindsdb/mindsdb/integrations/handlers/github_handler/README.md

     - [x] Support ORDER BY
     - [x] Support column selection

-## TODO

-- [ ] GitHub Commits Table for a given Repository
-- [ ] GitHub Releases Table for a given Repository
-- [ ] GitHub Contributors Table for a given Repository
-- [ ] GitHub Branches Table for a given Repository

 ## Example Usage

 The first step is to create a database with the new `github` engine.
 The `api_key` parameter is optional,